Susan G. Komen for the Cure: Embryonic stem cell research

 In 2006, Komen wrote in its newsletter that embryonic stem cell research had promise for curing breast cancer.
-One such grant recipient was Robert A. Weinberg, Ph.D. through Whitehead Institute for Biomedical Research at MIT.
+One such grant recipient was Robert A. Weinberg, Ph.D., through Whitehead Institute for Biomedical Research at MIT.
 In 2011, the anti-abortion Coalition on Abortion/Breast Cancer said that Komen gave $12 million to institutions such as Johns Hopkins School of Medicine and the U.S. National Cancer Institute that funded stem cell research, which the Coalition considered to be abortion.
-In 2012, Komen said that it did not fund stem cell research and never has.
+In 2012, Komen said that it had never funded stem cell research.
 According to Science magazine, Christopher Umbricht got nearly $600,000 from Komen for molecular marker research at Johns Hopkins that includes stem cells.

 CEO salary

 According to Komen's 2011–12 IRS Form 990 declarations, Brinker made $684,717 that fiscal year, a 64% raise.
 Komen said the last CEO salary hike had taken place in November 2010.
-Charity Navigator continued to give Komen very favorable overall ratings on the basis of figures Komen had declared to the IRS, but Charity Navigator president and CEO Ken Berger called this compensation "extremely high".
+Charity Navigator continued to give Komen favorable overall ratings based on figures Komen had declared to the IRS, but Charity Navigator president and CEO Ken Berger called this compensation "extremely high".

 After the release of this information, Judith A. Salerno was named CEO, with Brinker named Founder and Chair of Global Strategy.